robinAZERTY/ESP32Algebra/lib/linearAlgebra/README.md

 # ESP32AlgebraFilters - PlatformIO referential project
 This folder is a referential where the ESP32AlgebraFilters library is developed and tested.
 It is not available for installation via PlatformIO Library Manager yet.
-I need to write clean tests and documentation before that.
+But it will be soon.

 ## Classes architecture
 ![Classes diagram](docs/classes/classDiagram.svg)